Student Enrichment

 Teaching Fellows (TFs) are peer-learning facilitators who are nominated by faculty and trained by the CTL to provide ongoing learning support for all students.

 Teaching Fellows hold regular, group-oriented drop-in hours Sunday through Thursday evenings and are available to all students.
-No need for an appointment; please see links on the left for specific hours and locations.
+No need for an appointment; please see links on the right for specific hours and locations.

 What we do